#FinancialFriday: What Are Allowable Expenses?

 First, it ensures your financial statements accurately reflect your business performance.
 When expenses are categorized properly, reports such as your Profit & Loss statement provide a clearer picture of your profitability.

-Second, proper tracking helps maximize tax deductions, thereby significantly reducing your taxable income.
+Second, proper tracking helps maximize tax deductions, which can significantly reduce your taxable income..

 Finally, organized records help support your tax filings if tax authorities ever require documentation.